 Figure 7.
 Smolt abundance (green line), and Generation 2 (G2) spawner abundance (blue lines) versus G1 spawner abundance, over a range of marine survivals.
 The red line represents replacement, where G2 = G1 spawner abundance.
 Smolt abundance at equilibrium is represented by the tips of the green arrows.
-The blue lines represent the same equation ($S_2 = m(aS_1/(1+aS_1/B_J))$), where m is Marine Survival, a= 60 smolts/female and B=40,000 smolts.
-Details of the derivation of the equation parameters are given in Appendix 2: Beverton-Holt stock-recruit analysis of hatchery-wild interactions in Steelhead.
+The blue lines represent the same equation ($S_2 = m(aS_1/(1 + aS_1/B_J))$), where m is Marine Survival, a= 60 smolts/female and B=40,000 smolts.
+Details of the derivation of the equation parameters are given in Appendix 2.
 The inset shows that smolts/female at replacement increases as a compensatory response to lower marine survival until it reaches the maximum value of smolts/female (60) and the population is no longer viable (grey area).